ivoa-std/ivoatex/regressiontest/README.rst

 starting a document and building it, exercising as many of the features mentioned in ivoatexDoc as I can.

+See the docstring in run-regression.py on how to add to the tests.

 Maintained by Markus Demleitner <msdemlei@ari.uni-heidelberg.de>

-Distributed under CC-0 by the IVOA.
+Distributed under CC0 by the IVOA.